zemian/zemian.github.io/content/blog/2021/11-14-local-wordpress.md

----
-title: How to Setup WordPress For Local Development
+Title: How to Setup WordPress For Local Development
-date: 2021-11-14
+Date: 2021-11-14
-tags:
-- php
-- wordpress
----
+Tags: php,wordpress

 The [WordPress installation](https://wordpress.org/support/article/how-to-install-wordpress/) is relative simple, and they even boast about a "famous 5-minute installation".
 However, what they mean by "5-minutes" part though, is that it only count when you first launched the WordPress site for the first time setup.
 If you are a newbie, it's likely you haven't install their pre-requisites yet.
 Here I will summarize the install and setup process for completeness sake.